 Want to learn more about the classes we offer and the descriptions of courses that sound most interesting to you?
 View our academic catalog to read the course descriptions.

-The 2021-2022 will be available this Summer, however, this year’s catalog can be a great resource.
+The 2022-2023 will be available this summer, however, this year’s catalog can be a great resource.

 The course preference form is designed for a student to declare their main, top choice major.
-If a student is interested in adding a second major or minor, they will have the opportunity to do so during their academic advising appointments with their assigned advisor (assigned summer 2021) at Orientation.
+If a student is interested in adding a second major or minor, they will have the opportunity to do so during their academic advising appointments with their assigned advisor at Orientation.

 Fall class schedules will be available to new students in July.
 Schedules will be available to students via their Single Sign-On account and the FSC Portal.
 Classes may take place throughout the week each week (M, T, W, H, F) such as on Monday/Wednesday/Friday or Tuesday(T) and Thursday(H).
 A schedule may have between 3-6 classes for each semester depending upon your major and how many credit hours each course is worth (Ex: 3 classes x 4 credit hours per class = 12 hours which is full time).